PratherIII/673-Final-Project/README.md

 Add inverse to raise() function (lower())from d3.API.

-Dynamically create drop down items usingn d3.
+Dynamically create drop down items using d3.
 (Example from lesson 07)

 Create time slider using example from https://bl.ocks.org/johnwalley/e1d256b81e51da68f7feb632a53c3518

+return value from times slider and use it in another function to hide undesirable elements.